Usage¶

 The lexer to use.
 Valid lexers depend on the configuration of the

-instance but are generally those provided bypygments
+pinnwandinstance but are generally those provided bypygments.- expiry

 The expiry for this paste.
 Valid expiries depend on the configuration of the